grsharma84/Blockchain/README.md

-# Blockchain

 Language Used: Java
 FrameWork: Spring Boot with Kafka

-Database: H2 (Creates a file to store the records, overwrites the file everytime we start the application)

-WebService port : 9000 (Can be configured in the application.yml)

-Kafka port : 9092 (Can be configured in the application.yml)

-Kafka Topic name : mercury (Hard coded, will create this topic if does not exist)

-Databse Console URL: http://localhost:9000/h2 (Use this to get the transaction ID, as  check the database)
+Database: H2 (Creates a file to store the records, overwrites the file everytime we start the application) WebService port : 9000 (Can be configured in the application.yml) Kafka port : 9092 (Can be configured in the application.yml) Kafka Topic : mercury (Hard coded, will create this topic if does not exist) Databse Console URL: http://localhost:9000/h2 (Use this to get the transaction ID, as  check the database)

 Database Table/Confiuration:
 In the application.yml change the location of the database.
 url: jdbc:h2:file:C:\Gaurav\aa;DB_CLOSE_ON_EXIT=FALSE

 Here you have to change "C:\Gaurav\aa" to your file location, this will be created as soon as you run te applciation.